keigoi/kmclib/artifact/artifact.md

        ```ocaml
        (* let mch = send mch#w#task (x - 2) in *)
        ```
        - Observe the progress violation errors on line 35 and line 24.
+Note that you do not need to compile again.
+   VS code will underline the wrong interaction(s) and you can see the error(s) if you hover over the line.

 	   - Before moving to the next step, uncomment Line 31.